 Additionally, social influence operates differently depending on the relationship context and goal type.
 Performance approach goals are primarily influenced by perceptions of the entire classroom peer group (Hemi, Madjar, Daumiller & Rich, 2024).
 Adolescents seem to understand that academic standing relates to competition with all classmates, not only with closer social peers.
 They make social comparisons across the entire class to gauge their relative standing and future relevant evaluations (Buunk & Gibbons, 2007; Dijkstra et al., 2008).
 This comparison tendency intensifies as students age; whereas younger children make more intra–individual comparisons, older adolescents routinely compare themselves with all classmates, as well as peers beyond the classroom.
 It is likely that students view distant classmates through a narrower academic achievement lens, making the entire class the primary reference group for performance evaluation (Nelson & DeBacker, 2008).
 The salience of all classmates' performance goals is further amplified by explicit grade comparisons on social media and in classroom contexts where achievement rankings are public (Bukowski et al., 2009).

 In contrast, mastery approach goals are more strongly influenced by the close social peer group (Hemi, Madjar, Daumiller & Rich, 2024).
 Because mastery goals focus on intra–individual self–improvement rather than public social comparison, students are more likely to look to their immediate circle of friends for cues about appropriate levels of mastery orientation.
-Close friends provide both emotional safety and instrumental support (help–seeking, collaborative learning) required for deep learning engagement (Wild & Enzle, 2002; Shin & Ryan, 2014).
+Close friends provide both emotional safety and instrumental support (help–seeking, collaborative learning) required for deep learning engagement (Shin & Ryan, 2014; Wild & Enzle, 2002).
 Students tend to view closer peers as complex individuals with diverse characteristics beyond academic achievement, allowing them to perceive mastery–oriented learning behaviours as expressions of authentic learning values.
 The local dominance perspective explains this pattern: children learn to evaluate themselves with reference to a small proximal peer group through habitual exposure during development, and this tendency persists into adolescence (Zell & Alicke, 2010).
 Thus, the same student may simultaneously maintain mastery goals (influenced by learning–oriented friends) while adopting performance goals (influenced by competitive classroom norms), creating the multiplex goal profiles observed in many adolescents.

 The Cycle as a Self–Sustaining System: Mechanisms of Persistence and Change